 “Above everything else be resourceful, doing your best with what you have until you are able to obtain what you would like.
 Resource, a good sense, a cultivated taste and hard work for a combination that seldom fails to success in a country like ours, where a woman needs only the courage to enter and profession suitable to her talents and within her powers of accomplishment.”

-Although women had a good start in the field of photography, the Kodak Girls lost ground on their paychecks.
+Although women had a good start in the field of photography, they lost ground on their paychecks.
 In October 2017 four veteran journalists working for the Detroit Free Press filed a lawsuit in U.S. District Court alleging significant pay differences between men and women performing the same jobs.

 Among the claims of the lawsuit, female photographers are paid more than $4 per hour less than their male counterparts.
 The longer women remain at their job, the wider the gap grows.

-What happens when female photographers follow the independent route of the Kodak Girls entering the professional realm?
+What happens when female photographers follow the independent route in the professional realm?
 HoneyBook is a business management and networking platform that primarily serves people in creative fields including photography, event planning and graphic design.
 According to author Ben Paynter, the company analyzed more than 200,000 invoices and discovered the average male creative makes $45,400 per year compared to $30,700 for his female counterpart.

 To counteract the gap, HoneyBook tapped several successful female entrepreneurs for tips and tactics.
 One of the top tips: